coldbox-modules/cbauth/README.md

 Attempts to log a user by calling the `isValidCredentials` and `retrieveUserByUsername` on the provided `userServiceClass`.
 If `isValidCredentials` returns `false`, it throws a `InvalidCredentials` exception.

-If it succeeds, it returns `true`.
+If it succeeds, it returns the logged in `user` object.
 If it succeeds, it also sets the user id (obtained by calling `getId()` on the returned user component) in the session and the returned user component in the request.

 ### `isLoggedIn`